One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Preliminaries

-The class of \emph{variational quantum algorithms} (VQAs) \cite{Cerezo2021VariationalQuantumAlgorithms} constitutes a promising family of hybrid heuristics to approximate such a ground state on a quantum computer.
-In a nutshell, a VQA introduces a parameterized manifold of easily preparable states $\ket{\bm{\theta}} = V(\bm{\theta}) \ket{\iota}$ by specifying an initial state $\ket{\iota}$ as well as a unitary \emph{parameterized quantum circuit} (PQC) $V(\bm{\theta}) \coloneqq V_{L}(\theta_{L}) \cdots V_{2}(\theta_{2}) V_{1}(\theta_{1})$.
-The $L$ components of the PQC are assumed to be easy to implement quantum gates $V_{j}(\theta_{j})$ which depend on a single parameter $\theta_{j}$.
-The actual parameter optimization is carried out by a CPU which can query the QPU to yield an estimate of the energy expectation value $E(\bm{\theta}) \coloneqq \braket{\bm{\theta} | C | \bm{\theta}}$ via repeated state preparation and subsequent measurement.
-By making measurements at low circuit depth, VQAs thereby actively mitigate the severe effects of quantum decoherence~\cite{Brandt1999QubitDevicesAndTheIssueOfQuantumDecoherence}.
-Most of the optimization methods used, although sophisticated and varied (see e.g.\ \cite{Kingma2017AdamAMethodForStochasticOptimization,Kuebler2020AnAdaptiveOptimizerForMeasurementFrugalVariationalAlgorithms,Sweke2020StochasticGradientDescentForHybridQuantumClassicalOptimization,Wilson2021OptimizingQuantumHeuristicsWithMetaLearning}), are based on gradient optimization strategies or (quasi-)Newton methods to perform line search on $E(\bm{\theta})$ \cite{BonetMonroig2023PerformanceComparisonOfOptimizationMethodsOnVariationalQuantumAlgorithms}.
-For convex optimization problems these methods are guaranteed to find the optimum up to an arbitrary precision in a finite number of steps, but $E(\bm{\theta})$ is a convex function only for very special cases.
+VQAs are hybrid heuristics to approximate such a ground state on a quantum computer.
+In a nutshell, a VQA introduces a parameterised manifold of attainable states $\ket{\bm{\theta}} = V\!(\bm{\theta}) \ket{\iota}$ by specifying an initial state $\ket{\iota}$ as well as a unitary \emph{parameterised quantum circuit} (PQC) $V\!(\bm{\theta}) \coloneqq V_{L}(\theta_{L}) \cdots V_{2}(\theta_{2}) V_{1}(\theta_{1})$.
+The actual parameter optimisation is carried out classically with queries to the quantum computer for estimates of the energy expectation value $E(\bm{\theta}) \coloneqq \braket{\bm{\theta} | C | \bm{\theta}}$ via repeated state preparation and subsequent measurement.
+Processing only quantum circuits of low depth, VQAs thereby mitigate the effects of quantum decoherence~\cite{Brandt1999QubitDevicesAndTheIssueOfQuantumDecoherence}.
+Most of the optimisation methods used, although sophisticated and varied~\cite{Kuebler2020AnAdaptiveOptimizerForMeasurementFrugalVariationalAlgorithms}, are based on gradient optimisation strategies or (quasi-)Newton methods to perform line search on $E(\bm{\theta})$~\cite{BonetMonroig2023PerformanceComparisonOfOptimizationMethodsOnVariationalQuantumAlgorithms}.
+For convex optimisation problems these methods converge to the global optimum.
+However, $E(\bm{\theta})$ very rarely is a convex function, while the vast majority of optimisation landscapes are unfavourably non-convex.